And not a feature

 After thinking more about that type of problem, I have recalled a couple of similar issues from past projects.

-One example could be an order form accepting incorrect data due to the validation (fixing validation has shown that there was a problem with data).
+One example could be an order form accepting incorrect data due to the lack of validation (fixing validation has shown that there was a problem with data).

-Another was an error handling for one module was incorrect, so after it has been fixed there were a lot of automatic error messages as the module had problems itself.
+Another was missing error handling for one module, so after it has been fixed there were a lot of automatic error messages as the module had other problems itself.